Julius Caesar Scaliger: Biography

 Scaliger's father, Benedetto Bordone, was a miniaturist and illuminator.
 Scaliger himself was known in his youth by the family name Bordone, but later insisted that he was a scion of the house of La Scala, for a hundred and fifty years lords of Verona.
-He was born in 1484 at the Rocca di Riva, on Lake Garda.
+He was born in Padua on 23 April or August 1484, though his son later claimed that he was born at the Rocca di Riva, on Lake Garda.

 There are two accounts of his life, his own and that of his critics.

 His own account

 When he was twelve, his kinsman the emperor Maximilian placed him among his pages.
 He remained for seventeen years in the service of the emperor, distinguishing himself as a soldier and as a captain.
-He studied art under Albrecht Dürer.
+He also studied art under Albrecht Dürer.

 In 1512 at the Battle of Ravenna, where his father and elder brother were killed, his conduct earned him Order of the Golden Spur, augmented with the collar and the eagle of gold.

 He left the service of Maximilian, and after a brief employment by another kinsman, the duke of Ferrara, he decided to quit the military life, and in 1514 entered as a student at the University of Bologna.
 He decided to take holy orders, expecting that he would become cardinal, and then pope, when he would wrest from the Venetians his duchy of Verona, which the republic had taken from his ancestors.
 He soon gave up this plan, but remained at the university until 1519.

 The next six years he passed at the castle of Vico Nuovo, in Piedmont, as a guest of the Della Rovere, at first dividing his time between military expeditions in the summer, and study, chiefly of medicine and natural history, in the winter, until a severe attack of rheumatic gout brought his military career to a close.
 Henceforth his life was wholly devoted to study.
 In 1525 he accompanied Antonio della Rovera, bishop of Agen, to that city as his physician.